ibmdb/go_ibm_db/README.md

 * **SQL1598N Error** - It is expected in absence of valid db2connect license.
 Please click [here](#Licenserequirements) and read instructions about license requirement and how to apply the license.

+* go_ibm_db@v0.5.1 is the last version to download v11.5.9 clidriver by defualt and first version to support MacOS arm64 platform using v12.1.0 clidriver.
+* There is no MacOS Intel Chip clidriver from v12.1.0 onwards.

 ## How to Install in Windows

 - You may install go_ibm_db using either of below commands